Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Experiments

-Last but not least, according to both \tabref{tab:llms_merging_results} and \figref{fig:plms_model_merging}, we can further conclude that the improvements that DARE bring are more obvious in decoder-based LMs than encoder-based LMs.
-One most likely reason is that decoder-based LMs are able to accommodate more abilities than encoder-based LMs due to their much larger model sizes.
+Last but not least, from both \tabref{tab:llms_merging_all_results} and \figref{fig:plms_model_merging}, we further conclude that the improvements caused by DARE are more pronounced in decoder-based LMs compared to encoder-based LMs.
+One possible reason is that decoder-based LMs are able to accommodate more abilities than encoder-based LMs due to their substantially larger sizes.

+We further verify the effectiveness of DARE in merging decoder-based LMs apart from the Llama 2 backbone (e.g., Mistral-7B \cite{DBLP:journals/corr/abs-2310-06825}).
+We provide two merged decoder-based LMs with 7 billion parameters (namely, supermario\_v1 and supermario\_v2) and evaluate them on Open LLM Leaderboard \cite{open-llm-leaderboard}.
+Please see \secref{section-appendix-details_7b_merged_model_leaderboard} for more details of the source models and benchmarks.

+From \tabref{tab:llms_merging_open_llm_leaderboard_results}, we find that the merged LMs beat the source models they are built upon, achieving a certain degree of improvement.
+Notably, until January 28th, 2024, \textit{supermario\_v2 achieves the first rank on the Open LLM Leaderboard}.
+It is thrilling that these benefits can be cheaply acquired by merely utilizing CPUs.